-- 1. 108 units in the Lit 98-180 group of courses (or, with authorization, certain Hum courses), to be taken under the guidance of the major adviser, and including at least one quarter of Lit 114 (Shakespeare).
+- 1. 108 units in the Lit 98-180 group of courses (or, with authorization, certain Hum courses), to be taken under the guidance of the major adviser, and including at least one quarter of Lit 114 (Shakespeare) and Lit 99.
 An additional quarter concentrating on a second major author (e.g., Chaucer, Milton, Wordsworth, Melville, Joyce) is also recommended. - 2.
-In addition, one year of French, German, Russian, Latin (or any language approved by the option adviser) at an appropriate level (to be determined by consultation with the option adviser). - 3.
 54 additional units of science, mathematics, and engineering courses.
-This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by Ay 1, Bi 7, CS/EE 4, EE 14, Env 1. - 4.
+This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by Ay 1, Bi 7, CS/EE 4, EE 14, Env 1. - 3.
 Passing grades must be earned in a total of 486 units, including the courses listed above.